-Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency level by checking one of the four proficiency levels below.
-If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wha t has been observed I that reflects current proficie ency on this indicator? • • The examples above are illustrative and do not reflect an exclusive list of what is expected): Enter data here:
+Scale Levels: (choose one) Where there is sufficient evidence to rate current proficiency on this indicator, assign a proficiency l evel by checking one of the four proficiency levels below.
+If not being rated at this time, leave blank: [] Highly Effective [] Effective [] Needs Improvement [] Unsatisfactory Evidence Log (Specifically, wha t has been observed that reflects current proficie ency on this indicator? . , , , , , , , , , , , , , , , , , , , • • The examples above are illustra ative and do not refl ect an exclusive list of what is s expected): Enter data here: Enter data here: